Python Programming: Conditionals

 1 MINUTE

-Summary and Q&AThen, we went into if
+Then, we went into if and else:

 "If your toast is thick, dip the bread for longer, else do not."